russellcardullo/terraform-provider-pingdom/README.md

 You should have a working Go environment setup.
 If not check out the Go [getting started](http://golang.org/doc/install) guide.

-This use [dep](https://github.com/golang/dep) for dependency management.
-To fetch all dependencies run `dep ensure`.
+This use [golang modules](https://github.com/golang/go/wiki/Modules) for dependency management.

 ### Build ###